tqtran/Secure-Document-Exchange/docs/architecture.md

 ### 2. Delivery to the Recipient

 - `SESSION_ID` is created from `SERVER_KEY_ID` + `SESSION_DECRYPTION_KEY` (user-held).
-- An image-based code is generated when the recipient opens the email, and this action triggers session creation.
+- An image-based code is generated when the recipient opens the email, triggering session creation.
 - The email contains the image and access link to the retrieval portal.

 ### 3. Retrieval and Validation